Netflix/lemur/docs/doing-a-release.rst

 Doing a release
 ===============

-Doing a release of ``lemur`` requires a few steps.
+Doing a release of ``lemur`` is now mostly automated and consists of the following steps:

+* Raise a PR to add the release date and summary in the :doc:`/changelog`.
+* Merge above PR and create a new `Github release <https://github.com/Netflix/lemur/releaes>`_: set the tag starting with v, e.g., v0.9.0

+The `publish workflow <https://github.com/Netflix/lemur/actions/workflows/lemur-publish-release-pypi.yml>`_ uses the git tag to set the release version.

+The following describes the manual release steps, which is now obsolete:

-Bumping the version number
+Manually Bumping the version number
 --------------------------

 The next step in doing a release is bumping the version number in the